 To quote Dr. Sweeney, “So we were able to conclude that IGF-1 could prevent all of the hallmarks of age-related atrophy and loss of skeletal muscle function in mammalian aging, at least based on the rodent model, and now we’re hoping to pursue this in larger animal models.”

-For bodybuilders, an hGH supplement that includes this mechanism will help boost the potency of an anabolic cycle, this is as a consequence of a very unique quality of this supplement, that it will act on a number of different muscle tissues to reinforce growth.
+For bodybuilders, a deer antler hGH supplement that includes this mechanism will help boost the potency of an anabolic cycle, this is as a consequence of a very unique quality of this supplement, that it will act on a number of different muscle tissues to reinforce growth.

 Such a HGH bodybuilding supplement will have the unique ability usually missed by other HGH products that is to encourage cell division, known as “mitogenesis”, and cell differentiation.